guunna/grank/README.md

 </div>

 <div align="center">
     <sub>Inspired by <a href="https://github.com/dankgrinder/dankgrinder">this</a> repository.
-This is a WIP and there will be more functions added in the future.</sub>
+This is a WIP and there will be more functions added in the future.
+Special thanks to <a href="https://github.com/V4NSH4J">V4NSH4J </a> for helping me solve lots of the problems I encountered.</sub>
 </div>

 ## What is Grank?